Built-in latency/error metrics

-Iter8 ships with a set of nine builtin metrics that measure your app/ML model's performance in terms of latency and errors.
+Iter8 ships with a set of nine built-in metrics that measure your application's performance in terms of latency and errors.
 You can collect and use these metrics in experiments without the need to configure any external databases.

 |iter8-system||request-count||Counter||Number of requests|